YottaDB/YDBDoc/ProgrammersGuide/devcycle.rst

 Qualifiers for the yottadb command
 ++++++++++++++++++++++++++++++++++++

 The yottadb command allows qualifiers that customize the type and form of the compiler output to meet specific programming needs.
-Yottadb command qualifiers may also appear as a modifier to the argument to the ZLINK and ZCOMPILE commands.
-The following section describes the yottadb command qualifiers.
+Yottadb command qualifiers may also appear as a modifier to the argument to the :ref:`zlink` and :ref:`zcompile-command` commands and the :ref:`zcompile-isv` intrinsic special variable.
+The following section describes the ``yottadb`` command qualifiers.
 Make sure the arguments are specified ahead of file name and after the command itself.

 ~~~~~~~~~~~~~~~
 -di[rect_mode]